-Currently, the Panamanian government is implementing a several $100 million national cold chain initiative that targets key objectives such as the reduction of post-harvesting waste, which lies between 30 percent and 60 percent of total production.
-The Georgia Tech Panama Logistics Innovation & Research Center is supporting the project by engineering empirical and analytical models for optimizing existing and new assets toward improving logistics and trade performance in the country that is integral to the strategic cold chain.
+Currently, the Panamanian government is implementing a several-hundred-million dollar national cold chain initiative that targets key objectives such as the reduction of post-harvesting waste, which lies between 30 percent and 60 percent of total production.
+The Georgia Tech Panama Logistics Innovation & Research Center is supporting the project by engineering empirical and analytical models for optimizing existing and new assets towards improving logistics and trade performance in the country that is integral to the strategic cold chain.

 The results of this new cold chain will expand farmers' economic benefits, improve food security, reduce food and water waste, increase food supply chain efficiency, raise competitiveness in the food sector, and reduce overall food costs for consumers in Panama.

 The importance of this project is monumental because it represents the source of solutions for many concurrent challenges.
 At the same time, it opens up a large number of opportunities for catapulting Panama as an exporting platform of refrigerated products produced domestically and imported from the region to re-export to the rest of the world.

 One such design challenge is the asymmetry that exists between where food is produced and where it is consumed.
 In the highlands of the western province of Chiriquí, 80 percent of the country´s food is produced but only 12 percent of the population lives there.